 OP Investment Partner

 In some situations, not all texts and elements are read at all, or they are not read correctly.
 Axes are read unnecessarily for some charts, but changed text is not read automatically.
-Some information in charts is displayed using only colours.
+Some information in charts is displayed by using only colours.
 Furthermore, the labels on the switch buttons are not read at all; only the status of the switches is given.
 Row headings are missing from some tables.
 The programmatic context of download links does not tell you what to download.
 In addition, at the start of some views, there is a phase path whose definition is unclear.

 Dates must be entered with a calendar element, but the calendar button is not in the tab order.
 At the beginning and end of each view, there are invisible elements in the focus order.
 If there are several error messages, only the latter error message is read in some situations, while at other times the only feedback for missing information is a passive Accept button.